AnjanaAbY/Global-Supersore-PowerBI/README.md

 ## Data Cleaning

 The dataset has undergone basic data cleaning to ensure accuracy and consistency.
-Cleaning steps include [mention specific data cleaning steps if relevant].
+Cleaning steps include correcting the column headers,removing/filling null values if required.

 ## Visual Segmentation